mercoglianoisidoro/test_pages/container-and-microservices.md

 - a **microservice** is a self-contained piece of business: they contain everything as one unit of execution (from operating system to libraries implementing business logic).
 - a **container** a standard unit of software that encapsulate discrete components of application logic.

 Some additional details:
-- A microservice may run in a container, or in a VM
+- a microservice may run in a container, or in a VM
-- Container engine provide a kind of OS virtualization so a container can implement a microservice
+- container engines provide a kind of OS virtualization: a container can implement a microservice
-- Rule of thumb: container are building block for services.
+- rule of thumb: container are building block for services and microservices